Clustered/Stacked Filled Bar Graph Generator

 Because fig2dev does not perform anti-aliasing, converting directly to an image format can result in very poor quality lines and text.
 This problem is compounded if that image is subsequently resized without any anti-aliasing, such as by your web browser: a case in point is the image on the right.

-The solution is to magnify the vector data to at least 4x and then generate a lossless bitmap format, such as TIFF.
+The solution is to magnify the vector data to at least 4x and then generate a lossless bitmap format, such as PPM or TIFF.
 From there, have a real image manipulator (such as mogrify) resize it to the size you want.
 For displaying in html, you should choose the final size at this point -- you cannot really make browser-resizable bar graphs.

 SIZE=700

-%.png: %.tiff
+%.png: %.ppm

 mogrify -resize ${SIZE}x${SIZE} -format png $<

-%.tiff: %.perf
+%.ppm: %.perf

-bargraph.pl -fig $< | fig2dev -L tiff -m 4 > $@
+bargraph.pl -fig $< | fig2dev -L ppm -m 4 > $@

 For including in slides, PowerPoint does perform anti-aliasing, and I found that going straight to png from fig with a magnification of 4x was enough to be able to resize the image in PowerPoint and have it look good at any size: